vitor-a14/splitfood-backend/README.md

-# splitfood backend API
+# splitfood-backend
-Api that controls the operation of the splitfood app
+Back-End application for the Facens project SplitFood.